PieselKlif/Smooth-Follow-Camera-Unity-2D/README.md

 # Smooth-Follow-Camera-Unity-2D
-Smooth Follow Camera for object.
+Smooth Follow Camera to object.

 1. Add this script on camera
 2. Set target